raptortech-js/ceph/doc/rados/operations/erasure-code-lrc.rst

 ``k={data chunks}``

 :Description: Each object is split in **data-chunks** parts,
-              each stored on a different OSD.
+              each stored in a different failure domain.

 :Type: Integer
 :Required: Yes.